Widowmaker (British band)

-Widowmaker were a British hard rock group, active from 1975 to 1977.
+Widowmaker were a British hard rock band and active from 1975 to 1977.
 They were considered by many to be a supergroup and released two albums.
 Although their influences appeared to offer vast creative possibilities, musical and personality differences led to their break-up.
-The legacy of Widowmaker is captured on the compilation Straight Faced Fighters (2002) released by Castle, which includes tracks from both of their albums.
+The legacy of Widowmaker is captured on the compilation Straight Faced Fighters (2002) released by Castle; it includes tracks from both of their albums.

 History

 The band was formed by former Mott the Hoople and Spooky Tooth guitarist Luther Grosvenor, also known as Ariel Bender.
-The original line-up featured vocalist Steve Ellis from Love Affair, guitarist Huw Lloyd-Langton from Hawkwind, Australian bassist Bob Daisley of Chicken Shack and drummer Paul Nicholls who had played with Lindisfarne.
+The original line-up featured vocalist Steve Ellis from Love Affair, guitarist Huw Lloyd-Langton from Hawkwind, Australian bassist Bob Daisley of Chicken Shack, and drummer Paul Nicholls who had played with Lindisfarne.

-A few months after they had begun rehearsing at Emerson, Lake & Palmer's Manticore Studios in London, the quintet were signed to Jet Records owned by Don Arden.
-A single release "On the Road" followed, in February 1976 and their debut album Widowmaker was released in the same year.
+A few months after they began rehearsing at Emerson, Lake & Palmer's Manticore Studios in London, Don Arden, the owner of Jet Records signed them.
+A single release "On the Road" followed in February 1976 and their debut album Widowmaker was released in the same year.
 The line-up for Widowmaker was augmented in the studio by vocalist and guitarist Bobby Tench from Streetwalkers and Hammond player Zoot Money.
-Widowmaker reached #196 in US and featured an eclectic mix of blues, country, folk and hard rock.
+Widowmaker reached No. 196 in US and featured an eclectic mix of blues, country, folk, and hard rock.

-Widowmaker toured the UK with Nazareth and in June 1976 they took part in a series of nationwide stadium all-day concerts under the name of The Who Put The Boot In alongside leading rock acts such as Little Feat, The Sensational Alex Harvey Band, Streetwalkers and The Who, who were the headline act.
+Widowmaker toured the U.K. with Nazareth and in June 1976 they took part in a short series of all-day stadium concerts in London and Swansea entitled Who Put The Boot In alongside the leading rock bands Little Feat, The Sensational Alex Harvey Band, Outlaws, Streetwalkers, and the headline act, The Who.

 Ellis left the band after a tour of North America with Electric Light Orchestra and was replaced by vocalist John Butler and the band recorded their second album Too Late to Cry.
 Daisley joined Rainbow and Widowmaker broke up after the release of Too Late to Cry (February 1977).